Kate Champion

-As artistic director of Force Majeure, Kate co-devised and directed Same, Same But Different, Already Elsewhere, Tenebrae, The Age I’m In, Not in a Million Years, and Nothing to Lose.
-Theatre directing credits include – Every Brilliant Thing, My Brilliant Career, Food, That Eye the Sky, A View From the Bridge, Fully Committed, Honour, Evie May and Perfect Stranger.
+Early life and education

-Kate has been awarded Helpmann, Green Room, MO and Australian Dance Awards.
+Kate Champion was born in 1961.

-Champion was a professional dancer/performer working with companies such as DV8 Physical Theatre London, Australian Dance Theatre, Dance North, One Extra Co and Theatre of Image, before going on to create her own work and becoming a director.
+She travelled to Munich at age 16 working with Iwanson Dance Company.
+Returning to Australia, Champion was a member of One Extra Dance Company before moving to New York City to study, and then returning to Australia becoming a foundation member of Dance North.

-Early career
+Career

-Champion travelled to Munich at age 16 working with Iwanson Dance Company.
-Returning to Australia Champion was a member of One Extra Dance Company before moving to New York to study, and then returning to Australia becoming a foundation member of Dance North.
-In 1992 she travelled to London, where she spent time with Lloyd Newson's DV8 Physical Theatre, first as production assistant and then as a performer in Strange Fish, both the stage and BBC film versions.
+In 1992 Champion travelled to London, where she spent time with Lloyd Newson's DV8 Physical Theatre, first as production assistant and then as a performer in Strange Fish, both the stage and BBC film versions.
 In 1998 she returned to DV8 as rehearsal director for a European tour of Enter Achilles and as a collaborator and performer in The Happiest Day of My Life.

-In 1996, Champion was awarded the Robert Helpmann Scholarship for Choreographic Excellence enabling her to create her first solo work Face Value which was awarded a 1998 Green Room Award and a MO Award.
-In 2001 she created a second solo show About Face.
+In 1996, Champion was awarded the Robert Helpmann Scholarship for Choreographic Excellence, enabling her to create her first solo work Face Value which was awarded a 1998 Green Room Award and a Mo Award.
+In 2001 she created a second solo show, About Face.

 In 1997 Champion begin collaborating with theatre director Neil Armfield and choreographed Cloudstreet, and directed and devised Under the Influence.